MailCheck-co/mailcheck.site/src/routes/mailchimp-integration/index.md

 date: 18.02.2021
 readingTime: 3 min read
 snippet: Step by step guide on how to use Mailcheck
 description: How to use MailChimp integration in mailcheck.co?
-Step by step guide on how to use Mailcheck with Mailchimp.
+Step-by-step guide on how to use Mailcheck with Mailchimp.
 ---

 <script>